AisOmar/GooglePlay/README.md

 ## Prediction

 The target of prediction is a rating column.
 This is a regression model.
-I will be predicting continues variable.
+I will be predicting continuous variable.

 ### Summary

-1. After trying out different models like: Linear Regression, XGBoost Regressor, Random Forest Regressor I was not able to get the ideal model.
+To predict rating, I tired different models like Linear Regression, Random Forest Regressor, and XGBoost Regressor models.
+After applying those models to my dataset, the best MSE and RMSE were produced by XGBoost Regressor.
-2. The highest r squared is 0.08, which means only 8% of the model is explained.

-#### The features of the model are not crucial to predict the rating of different apps.
+The best iteration of XGBoost Regressor's MSE is 0.1984, and RMSE of 0.4455.